jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 <div align=center><img src="Images/5_13.png" alt="drawing" width="600"/></div>

-And then click the green word "Run Block Automation"
+Then, click the green word "Run Block Automation."

 <div align=center><img src="Images/5_14.png" alt="drawing" width="600"/></div>

 Add the *AXI Direct Memory Access* block to your design.
 Also, we need to add the IP we export by HLS.
 The IP core features two input interfaces, each accepting data from distinct sources while providing a single output interface that delivers the processed or combined result.
 In our FPGA design, the custom IP core leverages AXI_DMA for efficient data transfer.
 As we all know, the AXI_DMA typically consists of separate channels for read and write operations.
-And the write channel is used for writing data from the source to the memory and the read channel is used for reading data from memory to the destination.
+The write channel is used for writing data from the source to the memory and the read channel is used for reading data from memory to the destination.
 Emphasize that the read and write channels operate independently.
 The read channel can be configured, initiated, and managed separately from the write channel.
 The advantages of having a separate read channel:

 <div align=center><img src="Images/5_15.png" alt="drawing" width="600"/></div>